zakhar1111/Demo_2_3/README.md

 * Azure DevOps (Azure App Service)
 * Git (Web App source code)

-## Repository Structure
-* Stor - sources of web-application
-* Packages - artifacts for building application
-* Vagrant - scripts that orchestrate the process of the deployment and configuration of a virtual machine (VM)

 ## Quick start
 1. Create a new build-pipeline at the dev.azure.com to build ASP.NET MVC application in Azure Pipelines
 * Specify location of source code ( git)